 Similarly, if you are made redundant, your employer’s failure to claim JobKeeper might be relevant to determining whether the redundancy was genuine or not.

 What if my employer is claiming JobKeeper for other employees but not me?

 If you haven’t already done so, you may wish to ask your employer why they aren’t claiming JobKeeper payments for you.
 It may be that you are ineligible (for example, you are a short-term casual).

 The government has stated that they intend for JobKeeper to be a “one in all in” scheme, and that participating employers must claim JobKeeper for all eligible employees.

 If you have already asked your employer about this and are not satisfied with the answer, you may wish to seek legal advice.
 You can contact us first to see if you are eligible for our legal advice services.

 How much should I be paid?

-If your employer is claiming the JobKeeper allowance for you, you should be paid a minimum of $1500 per fortnight (before tax).
+If your employer is claiming the JobKeeper payment for you, you should be paid, at a minimum, the JobKeeper payment (before tax) outlined above.

-So if your hours have been reduced under a JobKeeper direction (explained below), even to nil, you should still be paid $1500.
+So if your hours have been reduced under a JobKeeper direction (explained below), even to nil, you should still be paid the JobKeeper payment.

-However, if you have worked enough hours that your wage is higher than $1500 for the fortnight, you should be paid the higher amount.
+However, if you have worked enough hours that your wage is higher than the JobKeeper payment for the fortnight, you should be paid the higher amount.